Oakley arrested at Garden; Knicks cite ‘abusive’ conduct

 The 53-year-old Oakley played for the Knicks from 1988-98, helping them reach the NBA Finals, but has a poor relationship with the team because of his criticism of Dolan, the Madison Square Garden chairman.

 The NYPD said Oakley was arrested on three counts of assault, all third degree.
-Police gave him a summons for a desk appearance at a later date.
+He was being processed for a desk appearance and will be issued a summons to report back to court.

-The commotion took place a few rows behind the court during a stoppage in play while Knicks forward Kristaps Porzingis was shooting free throws.
-Players from both teams turned to the disturbance.
+The commotion took place just a few rows behind the court during a stoppage in play while Knicks forward Kristaps Porzingis was shooting free throws, and players from both teams turned to watch.
 Clippers coach Doc Rivers, who played with Oakley in New York, said the scene was “sad.”

 “That was tough for me to watch,” Rivers added.
 “Honest to God, if you could see, I took three steps.
 I swear I was going to run down there and then I thought, ‘What the hell am I going to do?’
 But I didn’t like that.
 That’s my guy.
 So that was tough to watch from where I was standing.”